truth table: test_truth_table_tests

 I comment the line out then factor out “not

-return not (x or y)
+30 return not (first_input or second_input)

-return not x and not y
+32 return not first_input and not second_input

 the terminal still shows green.
 I remove the other statements